vpayno/exercism-workspace/go/prime-factors/prime-doc.md

 func Factors(number int64) []int64
 ```

-Factors returns an in64 list of prime factors for the given natural number\.
+Factors returns an in64 list of prime factors for the given natural number.

 <details><summary>Example</summary>
 <p>